Participation Offers an Antidote to Political Polarization and Democratic Dysfunction

 This is the result of several factors: the mainstream media coverage of politics, which Phillips refers to as “angertainment,” and, more broadly, an erosion of democratic norms.

 In their 2018 book How Democracies Die, Harvard University political scientists Steven Levitsky and Daniel Ziblatt identify norms that are foundational to democracy.
-One of them is participation.
-Another is mutual toleration, or the ability of people to disagree without viewing the other side as a threat to democracy.
+One is mutual toleration, or the ability of people to disagree without viewing the other side as a threat to democracy.

 Concerningly, mutual toleration has become harder to find.
 A 2020 working paper by the National Bureau of Economic Research found that the US is undergoing political polarization faster than similarly developed, democratic countries.
 People are shifting towards ideological extremes at a rate and scale far beyond peer countries.